ApryseSDK/pdftron-react-native/README.md

 ##### useStylusAsPen
 bool, optional, default to true

-Defines whether stylus should act as a pen in pan mode.
+Defines whether a stylus should act as a pen when in pan mode.
 If false, it will act as a finger.

 ```js
 <DocumentView